OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	See PII Subject in in ISO/IEC 29100:2011

 * **Explicit Consent**
-	 referrs to expliitly refering to an authoritative referce so that consent can explicitlt references.
+	 referrs to explicit action taken by users which can be explicitly extended to an authoritative reference, scope, and sharing of personal information.
 ((editors Notes on explicit)
 * Explicit consent is comprised of the fields that are linked directly to an authoritative reference to ; consent regulation, privacy principles, other consent standards, or industry best practices.
 For example: United Kingdom Privacy Laws are used as a conformance example for this specification.
 * Explicit is also used to specify the action that a user makes to provide un-anbiguous consent, in that the action is an explicit consent action in that a box was ticked, or an 'I agree' button pressed.